Hameedullah-Asadi3300/boostrap5-basics/README.md

 Installation: Boostrap5 is the latest version and there are two ways t install:

-With CDN We directly paste these two links within the head secstion of HTML.
+With CDN we directly paste these two links within the head secstion of HTML.
 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.0/dist/js/bootstrap.bundle.min.js"></script>

 Or Downloading from https://getbootstrap.com/